LattePandaTeam/Docs/content/Streaming Cable/Streaming Cable.md

    - [NoMachine(Windows, MacOS and Ubuntu)](https://www.nomachine.com/download), run it after installation

-      *(If you don’t connect a display to the HDMI interface of the Host, the GPU onboard will shut down and remote desktop will run slowly.
+      *(If you don’t connect a display to the HDMI interface of the Host, it will disable the GPU acceleration and remote desktop will run slowly.
 Please insert a [Headless HDMI adapter](https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=headless+HDMI+adapter) to the Host to make the GPU work properly)*

 4. ##### **Finished, next time you can power on your Host directly**